Chad

 • United Nations Convention against Corruption (2004)

-EU-Chad Bilateral Development Assistance
+EU-Chad Bilateral Development Cooperation

 DG INTPA